In addition to skiing, snowboarding, ice skating and crazy carpet sledding opportunities, Grouse Mountain also has great snowshoeing trails in winter.

 Snowshoeing at Grouse Mountain Ski Resort

 Grouse Mountain is one of the most popular tourist attractions in the Lower Mainland.
-The mountain, located in North Vancouver, offers a variety of activities to enjoy throughout the year.
+The mountain, located in North Vancouver, has a variety of activities you can do year-round.
 During winter, the resort is a well-known destination for skiing and snowboarding, but it also features some great snowshoeing trails that are worth exploring.

 Grouse in Summer has Ziplining, hiking opportunities and other fun things to do too.